Image: DOC

 Image: Sharyn Broni | DOC

-The task of keeping the eggs warm to incubate them is split evenly between both parents.
-When parents swap for nest duties, you'll see them communicate using specific behaviours.
+Both parents take turns keeping the eggs warm.
+When parents swap for nest duties, you will see them communicate using specific behaviours.
 This includes yapping and preening each other.
 The bird preparing to leave will also pull grass.

-After a few changeovers, you'll see the parents start to take longer trips to feed at sea.
-Once the albatross start taking longer trips, they're usually at sea for 7–14 days but can be longer.
-But if the mate at sea has not returned in this time, you'll also see DOC rangers work to prevent the loss of the egg.
+Later, the parents start to take longer trips to feed at sea.
+Once the toroa start taking longer trips, they are usually at sea for 7–14 days.
+But if the mate at sea has not returned in this time, you will also see DOC rangers work to prevent the loss of the egg.

 After 13 days, we replace the egg with a dummy egg.
-If possible, the real egg will be fostered at another nest.
-But if no foster nests available, we place them in the incubator.
-We’ll also consider supplementary feeding the adult on the nest at around 16–18 days.
+If possible, the real egg will be removed to another nest.
+But if no foster nests are available, we place them in the incubator.
+We will also consider supplementary feeding the adult on the nest at around 16–18 days.

-However, if the missing bird is suspected not to return, we remove the dummy egg to release the remaining partner.
+If the missing bird does not to return, we remove the dummy egg to release the remaining partner.

 After laying their eggs in November, the parents continue to share incubation duties during January and February.
 Parents take turns to keep the egg warm from two days to three weeks at a time, spending an average of eight days each in the nest.